kgex/vid2slide/README.md

 # vid2slide

 Convert video presentation to slides(PPT).
-Preparing materials from videos are really time-consuming.
+Preparing materials from videos is really time-consuming.
 This tool is to help you to generate PPT from a YouTube Link or a video.

-_This project was initiated during PyExpo 2021 organized by KGiSL Institute Technology._
+_This project was initiated during [PyExpo2021](https://github.com/kgex/pyexpo) organized by KGiSL Institute Technology._

 ## Create Environment and Install Dependencies